Water Engagement Initiative

 WEI Meeting #33 / Check-In

-Introducing the 2023 Communities and Social Performance Report
+Communities and Social Performance Reports

 Guided by our Communities and Social Performance (CSP) Standard, Rio Tinto BC Works is focused on building trust through open and honest dialogue, active local and regional partnerships and a long-term commitment to sustainable development.
 A key part of our commitment is being transparent about our operations.